A Peer-Reviewed, Open Access Database

 — A. Rose Brannon & Charles L. Sawyers

-In late 2015, Rapid Science received generous support from Bayer, EMD Serono, and Janssen Pharmaceuticals to develop the Sarcoma Inquiry Network — a repository of patient-level sarcoma data with groups of stakeholders contributing, discussing, and analyzing the data.
-This pilot project, with an international team comprising the editorial board (see below), will test the practical utility of the the following products and services, as a means of developing faster cures:
+In late 2015, Rapid Science received generous support from Bayer, EMD Serono, and Janssen Pharmaceuticals to begin the development of Sarcoma Central — a community of healthcare professionals and researchers committed to contributing patient-level data and content for discussion in open and closed groups.
+This pilot project, with an international team of founding members (see below), was launched August 2016 and will test the practical utility of the the following products and services:

 - An ontologically informed search engine to find outcome matches across histologies, mutations, and treatments

-- An international network of sarcoma experts to discuss and analyze exceptional responders
+- An international network of sarcoma experts discussing exceptional responders and other issues related to drug discovery

 Why Case Studies Matter in Precision Oncology: Tumor Heterogeneity